 A Norwegian Elkhound’s temperament is active and intelligent, strong-willed and devoted.
 These qualities make them a great family dog for an on-the-go crew who’s up to the challenge.

-A typical Norwegian Elkhound personality is loyal and friendly, although they aren’t quite as outgoing as a Labrador or Golden Retriever.
-They may take some time to warm up to strangers, though they will generally come around.
-They aren’t aloof like some breeds, but they’re not always seeking a new BFF, either.
+A typical Norwegian Elkhound is loyal and friendly, although they aren’t quite as outgoing as a Labrador or Golden Retriever.
+They may take time to warm up to strangers, though they will generally come around.
+They aren’t aloof like some breeds but don’t always seek a new BFF.
 Their loyalty is to their pet parent first and foremost.
+Norwegian Elkhounds can cohabitate with other dogs, although it’s best to introduce them to other dogs when they’re young.

-Even though they’re driven hunting dogs, eager to track, chase and keep large animals at bay, Elkhounds are not prone to being aggressive toward humans.
-They are, however, a protective and a very vocal breed, and they won’t hesitate to sound the bark alarm as needed (or if they are trying to tell you something Very Important, whether that’s Stranger Danger approaching or you are 10 minutes late with their dinner).
-They are well-suited to work as watchdogs, as they’re more inclined to bark rather than bite.
+Elkhounds are historically hunting dogs, eager to track, chase and keep large animals at bay, so they tend to be quite vocal and won’t hesitate to sound the bark alarm if they want to tell you something Very Important, like that a stranger’s approaching or you’re 10 minutes late with their dinner.

 How to Care for a Norwegian Elkhound